Remove Mortgage Late Payments from Credit Reports (2026 Guide)

 Before making a case for removal of the mortgage late payment, get your facts rights.
 Check your latest credit report history and then call the mortgage company to see what they have in their system and obtain the following information:

 So #7 will help you compile the factual story to make your case.
-The entire “statement of fact” you write down may look something like this say if had a United Wholesales Mortgage late payment:
+The entire “statement of fact” you write down may look something like this say if wanted to remove a United Wholesales Mortgage (UWM) late payment:

-Now that you have the facts from the lender, compare them with your own records and move on to the next stage.
+Now that you have facts from the lender, compare them with your own records & move on to the next stage.

-If you couldn’t find any mistakes the mortgage company made, skip option 1 and move to option 2.
+If you couldn’t find any mistakes the mortgage company made, skip scanario 2.

 If the mortgage missed payment occurred due to or in part of your mortgage company’s error, negligence or oversight, then you’re eligible to file a “Notice of error letter” dispute with the lender under RESPA.
 This may get the late removed.
 Here are some of the scenarios where you a notice of error letter will work, but you must have proof behind your claim :